-Since last Decembers visit we have been able to keep in contact about the coffees journey from their picking to it’s final unveiling here in Finland.
-While Mateo is cultivating El Molino, mostly by himself and with the help of his two sisters, Jaime has family of his own, his wife Julianna a young daughter Julia 9 years old and his son Ismael who is nearly 2 years old already.
+Since last Decembers visit we have been able to keep in contact about the coffee’s journey from their picking to its final unveiling here in Finland.
+While Mateo is cultivating El Molino, mostly by himself and with the help of his two sisters, Jaime has a family of his own, his wife Julianna a young daughter Julia 9 years old and his son Ismael who is nearly 2 years old already.

 Next door at El Eden Jaime Castellano’s passion for great coffee, the high elevation and unique fermentation methods are key to this coffees, unique combination of sweetness and lively dark berries.
-Another awesome feature of using two neighboring farms, is that you get to taste the variety of flavors that are created by their individual processing methods.
+Another awesome feature of using two neighbouring farms is that you get to taste the variety of flavours that are created by their individual processing methods.
 Both El Molino and Eden are using Caturra, Colombia and a small amount of Castillo varieties.
 The relatively similar elevation should make the coffees quite similar, but there are some distinct differences in processing methods which create very different but equally amazing coffees.

-At El Eden the process is a little different.
-After pulping Jaime is fermenting the coffee for about 24hr with water (wet fermentation).
-The next evening he empty the water, which is now rich with fermenting sugars and add new fresh water, along with the 2nd days batch of freshly picked and pulped cherries.
-These first 2 days cherries are fermented for another 24hr, and the same process is repeated with a third days cherries.
+At El Eden, the process is a little different.
+After pulping, Jaime is fermenting the coffee for about 24hr with water (wet fermentation).
+The next evening he empties the water, which is now rich with fermenting sugars and adds new fresh water, along with the 2nd days batch of freshly picked and pulped cherries.
+These first 2 days cherries are fermented for another 24hr, and the same process is repeated with a third day’s cherries.
 Drain old water, add new fresh water and more parchment (or pulped cherries).

 So in effect, the final product is a combination of 3 different stages of fermentation, some seeds that have 72hrs and some that have only 24.
-Adding fresh water each day prevents the coffees from soaking in “over fermented” water, which can cause off flavors, like heavy acetone or alcohol notes.
-A fresh batch of sugary coffee parchment and new water, starts the fermentation process again and uses some of the residual yeast from the day before to get the party started earlier
+Adding fresh water each day prevents the coffees from soaking in “over fermented” water, which can cause off flavours, like heavy acetone or alcohol notes.
+A fresh batch of sugary coffee parchment and new water starts the fermentation process again and uses some of the residual yeast from the day before to get the party started earlier.

-As leaders of the coffee community in the Santa Ines area, Mateo and Jaime’s drying bed project will be come a standard for all the area farmers to use, when they are producing specialty coffee.
+As leaders of the coffee community in the Santa Ines area, Mateo and Jaime’s drying bed project will become a standard for all the area farmers to use when they are producing speciality coffee.
 Both Mateo and Jaime have attended Coop De Los Andes, younger farmers training program and they apply all these techniques plus their own ingenuity to create super coffees year on year.
 When creating Handshake coffee partnerships, it is important for us to find the right type of people, who always are looking to improve the quality and production of their coffees.
 Mateo and Jaime are perfect examples of this, as they are both enthusiastic and eager to make the partnership better.